reard96/bi-tool-test-pg/README.md

 SQLite DB

-all of the tables worked except 'players'
+pgloder played nice with all of the tables except 'players'

 changed csv data in height column to be an integer, deleted top row of csv